-- 1. Ideal strings under frictionless contact: Immediate results from the force balance equation - 2.
-Two strings with a single contact line: Force balance for two strings in single contact - 3.
-There exist equilibria pairs of ideal strings with circular helical centrelines - 4.
-The centrelines of a pair of ideal strings in equilibria form generalised helices - 5.
-The centrelines of a pair of ideal strings in equilibrium are Bertrand mates - 6.
-Bertrand mates - 7.
-All equilibria are circular helices: Questions 4,5,6 lead up to this question - 8.
-Points of closest approach for double helices (Optional) The important observation is that if the pitch is short enough compared to the radius of the helical structure, then the chord of closest approach is NOT along a diameter.
+- 1. Ideal strings under frictionless contact: immediate results from the force balance equation. - 2.
+Equilibria of two strings with a single contact line: force balance for two strings in single contact.
+The total force acting across the two cross-sections is constant.
+There exist equilibria pairs of ideal strings with circular helical centrelines.
+The centrelines of a pair of ideal strings in equilibria form generalised helices.
+The centrelines of a pair of ideal strings in equilibrium are Bertrand mates.
+All equilibria are circular helices as final result.